-Stakeholder Role Municipal Board Provide direction, guidance and leadership to ensure incorporation of gender perspectives in all Municipality policies and programmes; Overall coordination, driving strategic planning and partnerships and linking stakeholders; Secure resources to support gender mainstreaming activities Maintaining long term relationships with civil society to ensure sustained engagement and delivery on gender mainstreaming strategies and priorities; Support to stakeholders, capacity and skill development and ensuring the municipality is able to implement the gender mainstreaming guidelines; Ensuring transparency and accountability; Enabling the building of technical capacities of CSOs to undertake awareness campaigns and advocacy on gender mainstreaming Board It is the entity that shall be in charge of all matters pertaining to gender Committee on mainstreaming in the municipality.
-Gender The Committee shall inter alia, prepare guidelines on gender Mainstreaming mainstreaming indicating how engagements with other stakeholders and Inclusion and the public is to be undertaken.
+Stakeholder Role Municipal • Provide direction, guidance and leadership to ensure incorporation Board of gender perspectives in all Municipality policies and programmes; Overall coordination, driving strategic planning and partnerships and linking stakeholders; Secure resources to support gender mainstreaming activities Maintaining long term relationships with civil society to ensure sustained engagement and delivery on gender mainstreaming strategies and priorities; Support to stakeholders, capacity and skill development and ensuring the municipality is able to implement the gender mainstreaming guidelines; Ensuring transparency and accountability; Enabling the building of technical capacities of CSOs to undertake awareness campaigns and advocacy on gender mainstreaming Board • It is the entity that shall be in charge of all matters pertaining to Committee on gender mainstreaming in the municipality.
+Gender • The Committee shall inter alia, prepare guidelines on gender Mainstreaming mainstreaming indicating how engagements with other and Inclusion stakeholders and the public is to be undertaken.

-Stakeholder Role Establish framework for facilitating dialogue among stakeholders to report on gender issues and address concerns raised Municipality Ensure that gender considerations are integrated into the departmental Staff plans and projects Organize/undergo training sessions on gender sensitivity and mainstreaming County Oversight and holding the municipality to account for policy Assembly implementation; Conveying citizen needs, aspirations and concerns with respect to gender mainstreaming.
-Municipal Municipal residents are the main pillars of the policy and have to be Residents actively involved in the implementation of this policy including bei actively engaged in monitoring, evaluation and learning.
+• Establish framework for facilitating dialogue among stakeholders to Municipality Staff report on gender issues and address concerns raised Ensure that gender considerations are integrated into the departmental plans and projects Organize/undergo training sessions on gender sensitivity and mainstreaming County Assembly Oversight and holding the municipality to account for policy implementation; Conveying citizen needs, aspirations and concerns with respect to gender mainstreaming.
+Municipal Residents Municipal residents are the main pillars of the policy and have to be actively involved in the implementation of this policy including being actively engaged in monitoring, evaluation and learning.
 They have a duty to attend public participation meetings and to contribute effectively.
 Being the overall consumers of public participation, citizens are expected to exercise their sovereignty by holding duty bearers and all other agencies to account.
-Proactively engage with county institutions and also convey their critical needs, concerns and opinions; Actively contribute to program design for civic education and its C : 11 C : 1 implementation; Civil Society Based on consultation with residents and CBOs, cooperate on campaigns, awareness, and advocacy regarding gender mainstreaming;Contribute to set the policy discourse, and ensure a response to priority issues emerging from citizen consultation; Provide specific sectoral expertise; Enable/empower, support, train and partner with resident accordations CROs grass roots organizations and other groups to associations, CBOs, grass roots organizations and other groups to actively engage in gender issues that affect them; Gender mainstreaming of the policy and its implementation and evaluation, including structures for women's grass roots participation Assist in the monitoring and evaluation of gender initiatives, providing insights and recommendations for improvement Sectoral Conduct monitoring and evaluation, validation of civic education Experts methods and their results and provide relevant M&E expertise to the 27,5010 municipality; Design planning and support of gender mainstreaming exercises.
+Proactively engage with county institutions and also convey their critical needs, concerns and opinions; Actively contribute to program design for civic education and its implementation; Civil Society Based on consultation with residents and CBOs, cooperate on campaigns, awareness, and advocacy regarding gender mainstreaming; Contribute to set the policy discourse, and ensure a response to priority issues emerging from citizen consultation; Provide specific sectoral expertise; Enable/empower, support, train and partner with resident associations, CBOs, grass roots organizations and other groups to actively engage in gender issues that affect them; Gender mainstreaming of the policy and its implementation and evaluation, including structures for women's grass roots participation Assist in the monitoring and evaluation of gender initiatives, providing insights and recommendations for improvement Sectoral Experts Conduct monitoring and evaluation, validation of civic education methods and their results and provide relevant M&E expertise to the municipality; Design planning and support of gender mainstreaming exercises.
 Media Support the cultural and attitudinal shift required for constructive engagement and participatory processes around civic education; Convey citizen views and concerns to decision makers and convey positions and responses to public; Cover relevant deliberative processes appropriately;

-Stakeholder Role Development Technical support and advice; Partners Identify, collate and facilitate inculcation of national and international best practices; Linking to key stakeholders with relevant expertise nationally and internationally; Support the building of the technical and financial capacities Assist in the monitoring and evaluation of gender initiatives, providing insights and recommendations for improvement Business and Support initiatives that promote women's economic empowerment; private sector Fund civil society led initiatives.
+Development Partners Technical support and advice;Identify, collate and facilitate inculcation of national and international best practices; Linking to key stakeholders with relevant expertise nationally and internationally; Support the building of the technical and financial capacities Assist in the monitoring and evaluation of gender initiatives, providing insights and recommendations for improvement Business and Support initiatives that promote women's economic empowerment; private sector Fund civil society led initiatives.
 Support the building of the financial capacities for the municipality to under gender initiatives